wickberg/ray/doc/source/cluster/vms/user-guides/community/slurm.rst

    :start-after: __doc_script_start__

-.. note:: The -u argument tells python to print to stdout unbuffered, which is important with how slurm deals with rerouting output.
-If this argument is not included, you may get strange printing behavior such as printed statements not being logged by slurm until the program has terminated.
+.. note:: The -u argument tells python to print to stdout unbuffered, which is important with how Slurm deals with rerouting output.
+If this argument is not included, you may get strange printing behavior such as printed statements not being logged by Slurm until the program has terminated.

 .. _slurm-network-ray:

-SLURM networking caveats
+Slurm networking caveats
 ~~~~~~~~~~~~~~~~~~~~~~~~

 There are two important networking aspects to keep in mind when working with
-SLURM and Ray:
+Slurm and Ray:

 1. Ports binding.
 2. IP binding.

-One common use of a SLURM cluster is to have multiple users running concurrent
+One common use of a Slurm cluster is to have multiple users running concurrent
 jobs on the same infrastructure.
 This can easily conflict with Ray due to the
 way the head node communicates with its workers.

-Considering 2 users, if they both schedule a SLURM job using Ray
+Considering 2 users, if they both schedule a Slurm job using Ray
 at the same time, they are both creating a head node.
 In the backend, Ray will
 assign some internal ports to a few services.
 The issue is that as soon as the
 first head node is created, it will bind some ports and prevent them to be